brmkit/ad-training-lab/README.md

 - win2019 -> https://go.microsoft.com/fwlink/p/?LinkID=2195167&clcid=0x409&culture=en-us&country=US
 - virtio driver -> https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win.iso

-You must create the autounattend-winXXX.iso files to deploy windows correctly, i think there's no other solution to use autounattend.xml files (with proxmox).
+You must create the autounattend-winXXX.iso files to deploy windows correctly, ~~i think there's no other solution to use autounattend.xml files (with proxmox)~~ (RTFM!).
 Follow the scripts instructions.

 ### Credentials
 Below are the default credentials used in the environment: